Hypnosis for Anxiety – The Complete Guide

 Obsessional compulsive disorder revolves around obsessive thoughts and compulsive behaviours.
 OCD anxiety manifests itself in a number of different ways.
 There may be a compulsion to wash hands multiple times because of a fear of germs.
 There may be a need to check doors are locked over and over again or the problem can also be linked to intrusive thoughts.
 A constant obsessive thought that you might hurt someone you love.

 Hypnosis for OCD aims to help in a number of different ways.
 Firstly by teaching a client self-hypnosis and relaxation techniques, it can help to reduce anxious feelings.
-In addition, these techniques can be used to delay the compulsive behaviours so that they can be stopped with practice.
+In addition, these techniques can be used to delay compulsive behaviours so that they can be stopped with practice.
 Hypnosis can also help identify why the mind is experiencing OCD.
 Identifying the root cause can change the thought processes.

 Social Anxiety Hypnotherapy

-Social anxiety disorder is another form of anxiety which is categorised by worry or fear of embarrassing yourself or being judged by others.
+Social anxiety disorder is another form of anxiety that is categorised by worry or fear of embarrassing yourself or being judged by others.
 People with the disorder begin to increasingly avoid situations where their fear may be triggered leaving them feeling isolated as well as anxious.

 Hypnosis for social anxiety disorder can help a person to build confidence and self-esteem.
 Repeated suggestions and challenging negative thought patterns can be helpful in motivating change.
 In addition, practising problematic scenarios such as parties or public speaking whilst in hypnosis help to reduce the fear in reality.